Aleksey Demakov's Projects

 Libjit

 Libjit is a reusable JIT-compiler library.
-It is a part of the DotGNU project and it is used by DotGNU Portable.NET as backend for its JIT engine.
+It started off as a part of the DotGNU Portable.NET project and was used as the backend for its JIT engine.
 But the aim of libjit is to provide generic JIT functionality independent of any particular bytecode, language, or runtime.
+Therefore currently libjit is a separate project on its own right.

 Additionally libjit is used in-house by BBVA, here is a testimonial from them: